|

 Batman was not an invincible superhero, but one with flaws and problems

-who has things at his disposal to become a super hero.
+who has an arsenal at his disposal to become a super hero.

 Keaton’s casting, in retrospect, was a real coup.